Bill-Gray/PDCursesMod/dos/README.md

   Watcom, specifying "MODEL=f" (flat) will automatically switch to a 32-bit build.

+  Note: if you want WIDE support use the DOSVGA port instead.

 - Optionally, you can build in a different directory than the platform directory by setting PDCURSES_SRCDIR to point to the directory where you unpacked PDCurses, and changing to your target directory: